 The KickTone is a mic that hangs off of a KickPort.
 Much like the Yahama SubKick and the DQ MoonMic, this primarily captures the mid and low frequencies.

-Sticks don't any more tightly matched than this.
+Sticks don't come any more tightly matched than this.

 Airturn has come out with a version of their iPad reader app that has stick-friendly pads for drummers.
 Of course that would require a drummer that can actually read.
 Apologies to my literate drummer friends for the cheap shot.